What Is NEO and How Does It Work?

 What Financial Institutions Use NEO?

 Techfund - NEO is partnered with Techfund, a company which helps support and cultivate tech-based start-ups.
-NEO’s interest in Techfund is driven by their desire to see an increasing number of new companies adopting blockchain technology as this is all a part of their vision for a smart economy.
+Its interest in Techfund is driven by their desire to see an increasing number of new companies adopting blockchain technology as this is all a part of their vision for a smart economy.
 As such, companies that are being assisted by Techfund will also receive assistance from NEO.

 NEO cannot be mined.
-There is a fixed supply of 100 million NEO and as such the only way to acquire the token is to purchase it on an exchange.
-As NEO uses a proof of stake system to validate transactions it is possible to earn NEO by staking your tokens to help validate others’ transactions rather than mining as would be seen in a Proof of Work system.
+There is a fixed supply of 100 million tokens and as such the only way to acquire the token is to purchase it on an exchange.
+As it uses a proof of stake system to validate transactions it is possible to earn NEO by staking your tokens to help validate others’ transactions rather than mining as would be seen in a Proof of Work system.

 There are a number of different forms of wallet for NEO tokens, which wallet you choose will provide you with different advantages.
 Some will offer more security whilst others will provide you with an increased degree of security.
 Some wallets will even allow you to generate GAS tokens with your NEO whilst they are in your wallet.
 Here are a few examples: